utopia-repository/utopia-packages/README.md

-Utopia collection - meta-packages to pull in utilities and desktop applications for my personal use, built using equivs (see `man equivs-control`).
+Utopia collection - meta-packages to pull in utilities and desktop applications (mostly) for my personal use.

 Read more at http://packages.overdrive.pw/